HiPo Registry

 We process personal data based on the following legal bases, depending on the context:

-• Art.
-6(1)(b) GDPR (contract / pre-contractual steps): providing the registry service, user accounts, authentication, and core features.
+- Art.
+6(1)(b) GDPR (contract / pre-contractual steps): providing the registry service, user accounts, authentication, membership, and core features.

-• Art.
-6(1)(c) GDPR (legal obligation): tax, accounting, and compliance obligations (e.g., invoice and payment record retention).
+- Art.
+6(1)(c) GDPR (legal obligation): tax, accounting, and compliance obligations (e.g., invoice and payment record retention, duties arising from the Digital Services Act).

-• Art.
-6(1)(f) GDPR (legitimate interests): IT security, abuse prevention, service stability, and defending legal claims.
+- Art.
+6(1)(f) GDPR (legitimate interests): IT security, abuse prevention, error/stability analysis, defending legal claims, and providing an informative historical vehicle registry.

 6. Data processing when you visit the Website (no registration)